bseltz-cohesity/scripts/powershell/protectionReport/README.md

 * protectionReport.ps1: the main python script
 * cohesity-api.ps1: the Cohesity REST API helper module

-Place both files in a folder together and run the main script like so:
+Place both files in a folder together and run the main script.

+To show the results of all jobs (successful or not):

 ```powershell
 ./protectionReport.ps1 -vip mycluster `